-What factors affect smoke taint in the vineyard?
+What factors affect the risk of smoke taint?

 The key factors that determine whether smoke-exposed grapes become tainted are the grapevine growth stage, grape variety, smoke composition and the length of smoke exposure.
-More details about vineyard risk factors can be found in the following fact sheets and resources.
+More details about vineyard risk factors and the latest research on smoke taint can be found in the following resources:

 - Smoke taint – entry into grapes and vineyard risk factors